AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/rate-limiting-retry-policy.md

 ---
 description: Learn how Experience Platform handles different types of errors returned by streaming destinations and how it retries to send data to the destination platform.
 title: Rate limiting and retry policy for streaming destinations built with Destination SDK
-exl-id: 7a4edf8d-f905-4d55-a25d-4b9c6063ff88
 ---
 # Rate limiting and retry policy for streaming destinations built with Destination SDK

 Partner-built destinations can return various errors and have different rate limiting policies.
 This page explains how Experience Platform handles different types of errors returned by streaming destinations.

-When configuring a destination using Destination SDK, you can select between two aggregation types - [best effort aggregation](/help/destinations/destination-sdk/destination-configuration.md#best-effort-aggregation) and [configurable aggregation](/help/destinations/destination-sdk/destination-configuration.md#configurable-aggregation).
+When configuring a destination using Destination SDK, you can select between two aggregation types - [best effort aggregation](destination-configuration/aggregation-policy.md#best-effort-aggregation) and [configurable aggregation](destination-configuration/aggregation-policy.md#configurable-aggregation).
 Depending on the aggregation type that you select, read below how Experience Platform handles errors and rate limitations.

 ## Best effort aggregation {#best-effort-aggregation}